YashVishnoi47/File-and-Image-Converter/README.md

-# 🛠️ FileForge — Your Weekend File Converter Project 🚀
+# 🛠️ FileAndImageConverter — Your Friendly Image and File Converter 🚀

 Convert your files with ease — from CSV to JSON, PNG to JPEG, and more!
 A powerful and beginner-friendly file converter built using **Next.js App Router**, **Node.js**, and **Sharp**.